mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/verify-installation/index.md

 beta: false
 ---

-In this section, we show you how to verify a Konvoy installation.
+How to verify a Konvoy installation.

 ## Check the cluster infrastructure and nodes